 - If you’re skilled in the art of seduction, you can make putting on a condom part of sexy foreplay.
 Put it on as part of a hand job tease, or with your mouth for an even hotter blow job tease.

-- The primary complaint about condoms (from guys) is loss of sensation and discomfort.
+- The primary complaint about condoms is loss of sensation and discomfort.
 Often, this is a guilt-trip tactic used to try to convince women not to use a condom during sex.
 In reality, sex still feels awesome with condoms, and they’re only uncomfortable if they’re way too tight… in which case, there are condoms out there big enough to fit your fist.
-If your man is pressuring you not to use a condom because they’re “uncomfortable”, there’s a very easy solution — don’t have sex with him.
+If your partner is pressuring you not to use a condom because they’re “uncomfortable”, there’s a very easy solution — don’t have sex with him.

 - Condoms provide the best protection against STDs, HIV, and STIs, but the protection is not perfect.
 Herpes, syphilis, chancroid, HPV, and other STIs can be transmitted via skin to skin contact, which is not necessarily covered by the condom.
 Always be sure to protect yourself, especially with a new partner.